Keeping Your Dome Home Protected ― Pacific Domes

 Planning Your Dome’s Security

 With so many details to consider, dome home security is often overlooked in the pre-planning stages.
 However, the best place to begin your journey is with properly prepping your site.
-Whether you plan to live in your dome full-time or use it as an occasional getaway retreat, you definitely want to do a little bit of homework to prevent unfortunate situations that can be devastating.
+Whether you plan to live in your dome full-time or use it as an occasional getaway retreat, you definitely want to do a little bit of homework to prevent unfortunate situations.

 Let’s Not Forget Opportunistic Critters and Nature’s Extremes